KillerMech/RoleBot/README.md

     ```

-FAQs:
+## FAQs:

 **Q**.
 Cannot run the image and getting the error `Cannot connect to the Docker daemon...Is the docker daemon running?`

 **A**.
-Ensure the docker service is running according to your distro.
+Ensure the `docker` service is running according to your operating system's documentation.

-...
+**...**

 ---

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+The `main` branch representes the latest stable release, and `testing-main` is -- unsurprisingly -- the development branch.

+Feel free to contribute new features as cogs or independent modules to the repo and perform a *pull request* onto the `testing-main` branch for review.

 ---

 ### Who do I talk to? ###

-* Repo owner or admin : Not Spencer, call Joe for a good time
+* Repo owner or admin
-* Other community or team contact